Chad Barclay

 Forestry Invitational Logo

-As a program of the U.S. Department of Agriculture (USDA), the National 4-H Forestry Invitational prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or part of an individual's income is derived from any public assistance program.
+4-H is the youth development and outreach program of the land-grant universities' Cooperative Extension Services and USDA.
+The National 4-H Forestry Invitational committee prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or part of an individual's income is derived from any public assistance program.
 The Invitational encourages persons with disabilities to participate in its programs and activities.
-Persons with disabilities anticipating needing any type of alternative accommodations or for questions about physical access provided, please contact Dave Jackson, Invitational Chair, via email at drj11@psu.edu or by phone at 814-355-4897.
+Persons with disabilities anticipating needing any type of alternative accommodations or for questions about physical access provided please contact the Invitational chair, see the About tab on this web site for contact information.

 Property of the National 4-H Forestry Invitational Committee.